My Experience with the "Daith" Piercing

-I noticed the correlation between the piercing of cartilage areas of my ears and a short term lessening of head pain several years ago, before I began seeing posts and memes about the daith (rhymes with moth) piercing being a supposed "cure" for migraines.
+I noticed the correlation between the piercing of cartilage areas of my ears and a short-term lessening of head pain several years ago before I began seeing posts and memes about the daith (rhymes with moth) piercing being a supposed "cure" for migraines.

-However, the piercer looked at my ear and said that he couldn't pierce the daith safely, because mine was way too small.
-This is why I love that shop, and trust the artists who work there.
-When I told him what I was looking to do, and he suggested a double conch piercing, because he gets migraines as well and noticed a slight improvement after having his done.
+However, the piercer looked at my ear and said he couldn't pierce the daith safely because mine was way too small.
+This is why I love that shop and trust the artists who work there.
+When I told him what I was looking to do, he suggested a double conch piercing because he also gets migraines and noticed a slight improvement after having his done.
 I readily agreed.

-The two punctures were not nearly as painful as the tragus piercings, which makes sense, since that part of the ear is thinner.
+The two punctures were not nearly as painful as the tragus piercings, which makes sense since that part of the ear is thinner.
 I super loved the result as far as appearance.
 They also healed easily and quickly, though lying on my right side was a little painful for a while.
 Ironically, this time I noticed little to no migraine relief.

-A couple months later, I found a fabulous article on Live Oak Acupuncture's website, written by acupuncturist Kristen Horner Warren with help from piercer Elayne Angel.
+A couple of months later, I found a fabulous article on Live Oak Acupuncture's website, written by acupuncturist Kristen Horner Warren with help from piercer Elayne Angel.
 The first thing I noticed was a photo of an ear with the daith labeled, as well as the actual acupuncture points for migraine, which Live Oak shows with dots in a line down the middle of the ear, closer to my conch piercings than the daith (and even farther from the tragus).
 I sketched the photo below, adding the tragus and conch labels.
-It's definitely worth mentioning that when I googled acupuncture sites on the ear for migraine, I got some varying results, though none of them pointed to the daith.
-Most commonly the daith area seems to correspond with the large intestine.
+It's definitely worth mentioning that when I googled acupuncture sites on the ear for migraine, I got some varying results, though none pointed to the daith.
+Most commonly, the daith area seems to correspond with the large intestine.

-Live Oak's points on the ear for migraine also show that they understand that migraine is a multifaceted illness, since one of those dots definitely lines up with what I found in most images as "stomach."
+Live Oak's points on the ear for migraine also show that they understand that migraine is a multifaceted illness since one of those dots definitely lines up with what I found in most images as "stomach."
 But anyway, the theory is that the daith piercing works to lessen migraine pain because that spot is an acupuncture point for head pain, that the piercing is almost like a permanent pin in it, putting pressure on just the right spot.
 But it's not true.
 And migraine is much more than just head pain.

 Also, this: "The daith is an advanced piercing that is often done incorrectly.
 A bad piercing... is likely to result in excessive pain and serious problems with healing."
 The benefits noted by patients tracked by the pair lasted only one week to approximately one month.
 "Clinical experience suggests that body piercings offer temporary therapeutic benefit at best.
-They definitely do not represent a long term cure for any condition, including migraines."
+They definitely do not represent a long-term cure for any condition, including migraines."
 1